Battery wet and dry vacuum cleaners

 Battery included: 18 V/2.5 Ah

-* Maximum performance with an 18 V/2.5 Ah Kärcher Battery Power exchangeable battery
+* Maximum run time with an 18 V/2.5 Ah Kärcher Battery Power exchangeable battery

 Need to quickly vacuum your car?
 No problem!
 Thanks to the special accessories for interior car cleaning and compact design, the battery wet and dry vacuum cleaner on the 18 V Kärcher Battery Power battery platform impresses with its versatility and pushes the boundaries of cleaning.
 A miniature powerhouse!